-17 Years Ago: Trace Adkins Makes Opry Debut
+24 Years Ago: Trace Adkins Makes His Grand Ole Opry Debut

-The date undoubtedly stands out to the Louisiana native for another reason.
-After he sang his first song on the famous stage, Adkins dropped to one knee and proposed to his then-girlfriend, Rhonda Forlaw.
-The couple wed in early 1997 and have three daughters together, in addition to Adkins’ two daughters from a previous marriage.
+Adkins' Grand Ole Opry debut was a memorable event for the Louisiana native for another reason as well: After he sang his first song on the famous stage, Adkins dropped to one knee and proposed to his then-girlfriend, Rhonda Forlaw.
+The couple wed in early 1997, but filed for divorce in 2014.

-The 51-year-old, who became a member of the Opry in 2003, says he feels a reverence for the venue.
 “It’s a special place,” he tells The Boot.
-“That’s the thing I like: there’s a spirit in the Ryman, it’s almost palpable.
+“That’s the thing I like: There’s a spirit in the Ryman, it’s almost palpable.
 I enjoy going there.
-A little dab will do you in the Ryman, though, then I like to go back to the big house.”
+A little dab will do you in the Ryman though; then I like to go back to the big house.”

 See a Photo From Trace Adkins' Football-Playing Days: